cdaniels/qt_scaffold/README.md

-# qt_scaffold
+# scaffold for Qt project with test suite
-a simple scaffold for qt projects
+Hello World